sebastianerz28/TankWars/TankWars/Resources/README.txt

 	powerups, projectiles, and animations.
 The client is also responsible for managing computer inputs from the user and sending the appropriate commands back to the server.

+	The TankWars Server performs operations such as physics transformations, collision handling, and user connection.
+	The server then updates the state of the world for each client that is connected to it at a rate determined by the server settings.

+CLIENT

 BASIC USAGE: